-Philadelphia Criminal Law Firm – Murder Cases
+PA Criminal Law Firm – Murder Charges

 Murder and attempted murder are some of the most common charges in Philadelphia criminal cases, due to the fact that Philadelphia has one of the highest murder rates in the country.

 Pennsylvania criminal law defines first degree murder as an unlawful killing that is both willful and premeditated.
 The penalty for first degree murder is either life in prison without parole or death.

 Murder cases accepted in Philadelphia, Delaware County, Chester County, Montgomery County & Scranton/Lackawanna County.
 FREE CONSULTATIONS (215) 564-0644

 Latest Murder & Homicide Law Post

 - Pennsylvania Second Degree Murder (AKA: Felony Murder) Law (June 6, 2022)Philadelphia criminal lawyer David S. Nenner discusses the current status of second degree murder law in Pennsylvania.
 This is also known as the felony murder rule.
 Get info about PA court decisions and the agency theory.
 Not every case of death during the commission of a felony will result in a second degree murder conviction ...